-Movies about attempts on the life of a serving President weren’t common, and Suddenly may actually be the first.
+Movies about attempts on the life of a serving President weren’t many, and Suddenly may actually be the first.
 The Tall Target starred Dick Powell as an 1860s G-Man trying to protect Lincoln, but that had ninety years of history as a buffer.
 Suddenly imagines a conservative Republican president put in the crosshairs by unnamed foreign enemies.
 The all-too-real 1960s Kennedy assassinations were of the opposite persuasion — domestic killers hitting liberal Democrats.

 Sinatra continued into similar thematic territory with 1962’s paranoid conspiracy thriller The Manchurian Candidate, in which foreign Commies attempt to put their own operative in the White House.
 Urban legend has it that Sinatra, feeling somehow responsible for his friend Kennedy’s assassination, voluntarily removed The Manchurian Candidate from circulation.
 It was also rumored that Suddenly was pulled as well.
-To set the record straight, the movie was withheld by producer Sinatra for financial reasons, because of problems Sinatra saw in his deal with United Artists.
+To set the record straight, Manchuria was withheld by producer Sinatra for financial reasons, because of problems he saw in his deal with United Artists.
 Suddenly never really went away, it was just semi-abandoned to infrequent TV airings.
 As further argument against the ‘contrite Sinatra’ theory, in 1967 he starred in yet another movie about an assassin with a high-powered rifle, Sidney J. Furie’s The Naked Runner.
 When spies kidnap his son, Sinatra’s businessman is forced to carry out a killing on the German autobahn (shades of Fritz Lang’s Dr. Mabuse).
 The point is that Sinatra wasn’t morally opposed to stories exploiting deadly snipers, before or after the JFK assassination.

 All the ad art for Suddenly uses an exclamation point on the main title, but the film itself does not.
-The film’s message is that we’d better watch out, or a subversive conspiracy could “suddenly” pop up anywhere, even in the smallest of small towns.
+The film’s message is that we’d better watch out, or a subversive conspiracy could ‘suddenly’ pop up anywhere, even in the smallest of small towns.
 Bring back toy guns for kids!

 The announcement of The Film Detective’s Blu-ray of Suddenly was welcomed here at DVD Savant because I’m a fan of widescreen aspect ratios, even if I sometimes make mistakes and am corrected by people like Bob Furmanek and Gary Teetzel.
 Playing back in a confirmed correct AR of 1.75:1, the framing for this edition is just fine.
 The key action is no longer confined to a stripe across the center of the frame, with the top and bottom revealing expanses of ceiling-less walls and empty floors.